Reginleif88/proxtagger/README.md

 ![Flask](https://img.shields.io/badge/flask-3.1.0-green)
 [![Support](https://img.shields.io/badge/Support-FF5F5F?logo=ko-fi&logoColor=white)](https://ko-fi.com/reginleif88)

+> **⚠️ Important Update for Docker Users**
+>
+> Starting from version 1.2.1, ProxTagger uses a dedicated `/app/data` directory for persistent files instead of mounting the entire `/app` directory.
+This change allows seamless code updates when pulling new Docker images.
+>
+> If upgrading from an older version, please see the [Data Persistence and Updates](#data-persistence-and-updates) section for migration instructions.

 ## Overview

 ProxTagger provides a simple yet powerful web interface to manage tags for your Proxmox VMs and containers.
 It simplifies tag management with individual and bulk operations, automated conditional tagging rules, while also offering backup and restore functionality to safeguard your tagging system which is currently not backed up by Promox Backup Server.